Politics

 You can take this course in combination with another subject of your choice, or as part of our Politics and International Relations single honours programme.

-In your first year of study there are approximately 6 teaching hours each week in the Politics programme, which reduces to approximately 5 in your second and third years.
+In your first and second years of study there are 6 teaching hours each week in the Politics programme, which reduces 5 hours in the third year.
 You are also expected to spend a number of hours studying independently each week, as well as studying in groups to prepare for any group assessments that you may have.
 Overall, you should expect to spend an average of 40 hours per week devoted to your studies, including taught hours, independent work and group work where relevant.

 The study of politics at Liverpool Hope does not just take place in the classroom and the library.
-Conditions permitting, we also organise fieldtrips to relevant local, regional and national institutions, as well as organising a wide range of events with politicians, campaigners and others.
+Conventionally we organise a wide range of events with politicians, campaigners and others through our Politics Research Group and the Desmond Tutu Centre.

 Assessment and feedback

 Assessments are varied and consist of formal exams focusing on lecture topics, and a range of written coursework assignments.
 You will be given clear, generic and additional assessment criteria at the start of the degree and at appropriate points throughout your studies.
-In your final year, you will complete a special study or dissertation.
+In your final year, you will complete a special study or dissertation, allowing you to specialise in an area of your own choice.

 Assessment is a vital building block of learning and the team recognises the importance of providing timely, high-quality, constructive written feedback to you that not only explains the strengths and weaknesses of the particular piece of work, but which also makes clear what must be improved in future work.
-Feedback is provided verbally to the whole year group where possible, to emphasise points of general relevance, usually through weekly skills sessions or tutorials.
+In your first year feedback is provided verbally to tutorial groups where possible in 1-2-1 meetings, to emphasise points of general relevance, areas of strength and weakness in the written assessments.
 Should you require it, your tutor’s ‘drop-in’ office hours are an opportunity to gain verbal feedback and discuss your work privately.

 Year One